Whether you are new to keeping betta fish or have had them before, the idea of a betta sorority tank might be an exciting new venture to try.

 Setting up a sorority aquarium is much like setting up any aquarium.
 Still, you will need to consider the additional requirement for space and provide plenty of hiding places for your betta when they want some privacy.
 The correct aquarium setup should positively impact how the sorority reacts to each other.

 Before going any further, I recommend reading How To Set Up A Betta Tank (The Right Way!) to give you a good foundation and understanding of a bettas tank requirements.

 Male bettas are the most territorial, quickly defending their territory from another male, which is related to mating and breeding behavior.
 Female bettas are also territorial to a degree and will need their own territory when introduced to their new tank.

-Providing enough space for each girl in the sorority to claim a portion of their own domain and using living plants to separate these potential territories will go a long way towards creating a peaceful atmosphere.
+Providing enough space for each girl in the sorority to claim a portion of their own domain and using living plants to separate these potential territories will go a long way toward creating a peaceful atmosphere.